-COMMITTEE ON NATURAL RESOURCES SUBCOMMITTEE ON FISHERIES.
-WILDLIFE AND OCEANS

-UNITED STATES HOUSE OF REPRESENTATIVES
+BEFORE THE COMMITTEE ON NATURAL RESOURCES SUBCOMMITTEE ON FISHERIES, WILDLIFE AND OCEANS UNITED STATES HOUSE OF REPRESENTATIVES

 LEGISLATIVE HEARING ON THE SANCTUARY ENHANCEMENT ACT AND H.R.
-6204, THE THUNDER BAY SANCTUARY AND UNDERWATER PRESERVE BOUNDARY MODIFICATION ACT
+905, THE THUNDER BAY SANCTUARY AND UNDERWATER PRESERVE BOUNDARY MODIFICATION ACT

-July 24, 2008
+July 8, 2009

 Good morning Madame Chair and members of the committee.
 My name is Steve Kroll.
-I'm a 57-year resident of Rogers City, Michigan, a retired high school math teacher, and Chair of the Thunder Bay Sanctuary Advisory Council.
-I've owned and operated a dive shop and charter business in Presque Isle County, Michigan for 35 years.
+I'm a 58-year resident of Rogers City, Michigan, a retired high school math teacher, and Chair of the Thunder Bay Sanctuary Advisory Council.
+I've owned and operated a dive shop and charter business in Presque Isle County, Michigan for 36 years.
 Thank you for the opportunity to testify on H.R.
-6204, the Thunder Bay National Marine Sanctuary and Underwater Preserve Boundary Modification Act.
+905, the Thunder Bay National Marine Sanctuary and Underwater Preserve Boundary Modification Act.

 I'm here today to support H.R.
-6204 because it would add protection to some of the nation's best preserved shipwrecks and expand successful sanctuary programs to other communities in northeast Michigan.
-Communities along the coasts of Presque and Alcona Counties are maritime orientated and ready to recapture, preserve, and protect their maritime heritage.
-I've been diving area shipwrecks for 42 years and can testify that they are the best preserved shipwrecks in the world and there are many more to be found.
+905 because it would add protection to some of the nation's best preserved shipwrecks and expand successful sanctuary programs to other communities in Northeast Michigan.
+Communities along the coasts of Presque Isle, Alpena, and Alcona Counties are maritime orientated and ready to recapture, preserve, and protect their maritime heritage.
+Their letters of support are included in your information packets.
+I've been diving area shipwrecks for 43 years and can testify that they are the best preserved shipwrecks in the world and there are many more to be found.
 I've brought photos of two of these shipwrecks: the F.T.
 Barney and the Florida.
 Diving on the F.T.
 Barney, a 130-foot schooner that sank near Rogers City in 1868, you would find a ship that looks ready to sail.
 A ship's wheel, one mast still standing, anchors, rigging blocks, dishes, running lights, and the compass are all there to see.
 This wreck is listed in the National Register of Historic Places.
 The Florida is a 271-foot wooden streamer that sank off the shore of Presque Isle in 1889.
 The wreck is mostly intact, and in addition to containing all of its ship artifacts, it's loaded with a cargo called general stores, items that served the everyday needs of the people at that time.
 Both of these wrecks are outside of current sanctuary boundaries and are not provided the same protection as shipwrecks inside the sanctuary.
+It was just three weeks ago that a beached wreck in Presque Isle County, the Joseph S. Fay, was the subject of a yet unsolved vandalism.
+The article is in your packet.